buildingidgr/dialplan/DEVELOPER_GUIDE.md

 **Symptoms**:
 - Routee always posts `collectedTones: ""`
 - Even when user reports pressing "1"
-- No webhook POST received when user presses digit without "#"
+- No POST to eventURL received when user presses digit without "#"

 **Diagnostic Steps**:
 1. Check if `submitOnHash` is set to `true`